×

 If you have not spent a lot of time in The Hague, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "When deciding whether to buy or rent a home in The Hague, it is important to consider your budget, lifestyle, and long-term plans.
 Buying a home in The Hague can be a great investment, as the city is known for its strong real estate market.
 However, it is important to consider the costs associated with buying a home, such as closing costs, taxes, and maintenance.
 Renting a home in The Hague can be a more affordable option, and it can also provide more flexibility if you are not sure how long you will be living in the city.
-Ultimately, the decision to buy or rent a home in The Hague should be based on your individual needs and preferences," said one expat who made the move to The Hague.
+Ultimately, the decision to buy or rent a home in The Hague should be based on your individual needs and preferences," remarked one foreigner who made the move to The Hague.

 What do I need to know when buying property in The Hague?